Tattershall History, Family Crest & Coats of Arms

 Early Origins of the Tattershall family

+The surname Tattershall was first found in Lincolnshire where William the Conqueror bestowed this and other lands upon one of his followers called Eudo, from whom descended Robert de Tateshall, who built Tattershall castle, and whose son was created Baron Tateshall in 1295.
 Another source has a slightly different timeline: "This place was a Roman military post, as two encampments at Tattershall Park in its immediate neighbourhood indicate; and was granted at the Conquest to Eudo, one of William's followers, whose descendants erected a castle about 1440, south-westward from the town.
 The fortress stood on a moor, and was surrounded by two fosses, which received the waters of the Bain; the principal part was demolished during the parliamentary war. " The Domesday Book of 1086 lists the place as Tateshale.

 Early History of the Tattershall family

 This web page shows only a small excerpt of our Tattershall research.
-Another 141 words (10 lines of text) covering the years 1066, 1295, 1724 and 1795 are included under the topic Early Tattershall History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1066, 1295, 1724 and 1795 are included under the topic Early Tattershall History in all our PDF Extended History products and printed products wherever possible.